 A biodiversity survey of the site was undertaken on 14-15 November 2016, and a follow-up survey on 6 August 2018.
-A qualitative assessment of the type and condition of the affected vegetation, disturbance and presence of alien species and Species of Conservation Concern was carried out.
+The site surveyed is as presented on Map 2.
+This does not mean that every square meter of the site was surveyed, but rather a good representative portion of it, including all possible habitat types with a focus on the footprint areas, as well as certain areas outside the site.
+A qualitative assessment of the type and condition of the affected vegetation, disturbance and presence of alien species and Species of Conservation Concern (SCC) was carried out.

 Plant species not identified in the field, were collected or photographed and identified at the Compton (Kirstenbosch) Herbarium.
 John Manning (Compton Herb), Dee Snijman and Cornelia Klak (Bolus Herb) kindly assisted with the identification of a few of the bulbs and vygies.
 Mucina & Rutherford's (2006) vegetation map and the latest floristic taxonomic literature and reference books were used for the purpose of this specialist study.
 Any plants classified as rare or endangered in the Red List of South African Plants online database are highlighted.
 The assessment follows Brownlie's (2005), CapeNature and other relevant guidelines for biodiversity assessments.